vongosling/concBugsFinder/README.md

 concBugsFinder
 ==============

-Concurrency Bugs Finder, continue to develop from findthread project
+Similar to threadsafe,Concurrency Bugs Finder, continue to develop from findthread project